 Finding Potential Partners

-- Visit the funder's website.
+Visit the funder's website.
 Using the list above, click on each of the funders to be taken to their websites.
 When reviewing a funder's website, go to the section that discusses programs areas to see what the donor funds and whether they work in your country.
 If they don't fund work in your country, you can cross them off your list of potential leads and move to the next funder on the list.
 If the donor does fund work in your country, explore a little bit more.
 See what their programmatic interests are.
 If the funder funds work in your country and funds work in your area of focus, the funder may be a good fit for your organization and should be researched further.

-- Find out who the donors have funded in the past.
+Find out who the donors have funded in the past.
 Once you narrow your list to the funders who fund projects in your country related to your area of focus (environmental, health, population, etc.), you'll want to do more in-depth research on the donor's history.
 Most donors list past grantees on their websites.
-As you go through the list of past grantees, make a note of any organizations that you know or recognize along with any points of connection (i.e. people you know at the organization).
+As you go through the list of past grantees, make a note of any organizations that you know or recognize along with any points of connection (i.e., people you know at the organization).

-- Create a plan for reaching out to past grantees and potential partners.
+Create a plan for reaching out to past grantees and potential partners.
 You may find organizations on the past grantee list that you recognize because they are based in your community.
 Schedule a meeting with these local groups to see if you can learn more about the donor as well as about any international NGOs the organization has partnered with in the past.
-To find out more about an international NGO, check to see where the organization has offices.
+To learn more about an international NGO, check to see where the organization has its offices.
 Many international NGOs have physical offices in the countries or regions where they work.
 If the NGO has a local office, try to arrange a meeting with the organization's local staff.
 If that is not possible, or if the organization does not have a country office, another option is to try to connect with representatives of the organization at a conference or donor-sponsored event.
-Another option is to find out if the organization has any active projects going on in your country in any field, not just the area you work in.
-If they do, it may be possible to meet with a representative from the organization during one of their field visits.
+Another option is to see if the organization has any active projects going on in your country in any field, not just the area you work in.
+If they do, it may be possible to meet with a representative from the organization during one of their periodic field visits.